What I learned from running my professional photography business

 When I get a booking, I fill in the client’s name, the date, and the numbers, and done!
 I send it over to the clients, they sign it, send it back, and we are both protected from anything that could happen.

-Some things you might want to add: cancellation terms and fees, copyright mentions, hours of additional editing, third-party usage, …
+You might want to add cancellation terms and fees, copyright mentions, hours of additional editing, third-party usage, etc.

 Aim wide but start niching down step by step from the start